 The state visit begins officially tomorrow, with the official welcoming ceremony by President Nguyen Minth Triet at the Presidential Palace.
 The visit runs until November 6th.
-View the TRF thread for the state visit here.Filed under Danish Royals
+View the TRF thread for the state visit here.Filed under Denmark

-Tagged Crown Prince Frederik, Crown Princess Mary, Margrethe II, Prince Henrik the Prince Consort, State Visit, Vietnam.
+Tagged Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Margrethe II of Denmark, Prince Henrik the Prince Consort, State Visit, Vietnam.